microchip-pic-avr-examples/avr128db48-pam-generator-mplab/README.md

 ### 1kHz Sine

 The 1kHz sine wave output is generated by an embedded sine lookup table in memory.
 This removes the complicated math required to generate a good quality sine wave, at the cost of memory usage and fixed waveform parameters.
+The amplitude and frequency are fixed in the table, and cannot be modified.

 ![1kHz Sine Function](./images/Sine.PNG)